 Terrorists and criminals have demonstrated their ability to transfer funds quickly between different banks, often in different countries, but lack of timely access to financial information means that many investigations come to a dead end.
 There is therefore a clear need to enhance cooperation between authorities responsible for combating terrorism and serious crime when financial information is a key part of an investigation.

-The Commission is proposing to enhance the use of financial information by giving law-enforcement authorities direct access to information about the identity of bank-account holders contained in national centralised registries.
-In addition, the proposal gives law enforcement the possibility to access certain information from national Financial Intelligence Units (FIUs) – including data on financial transactions – and will also improve the information exchange between FIUs as well as their access to law enforcement information necessary for the performance of their tasks.
+Directive (EU) 2019/1153 enhances the use of financial information by giving law-enforcement authorities direct access to information about the identity of bank-account holders contained in national centralised registries.
+In addition, it gives law enforcement the possibility to access certain information from national Financial Intelligence Units (FIUs) – including data on financial transactions – and also improves the information exchange between FIUs as well as their access to law enforcement information necessary for the performance of their tasks.
 These measures will speed up criminal investigations and enable authorities to combat cross-border crime more effectively.

 - A Staff Working Document on improving cooperation between EU Financial Intelligence Units was published on 26 June 2017.
 It summarises the results of a 2016 mapping exercise that was carried out by the Financial Intelligence Units under the FIU Platform that identifies obstacles to the access, exchange and use of information as well as obstacles to the operational cooperation between FIUs.

 - Staff Working Document on Compliance by cross border banking groups at group level

 The Commission’s services work closely with the European Supervisory Authorities in the implementation of the AML/CFT rules.
 The joint committee of the European Supervisory Authorities on AML/CFT issues guidelines and opinions to help national competent authorities to understand the regulatory expectations.